VEGETABLES & HERBS

 Explore our huge edibles selection, specially chosen to thrive in the PNW.

-Fresh shipments arrive weekly and change with the seasons.
+Fresh shipments arrive weekly during the growing season.

 Asparagus